 The Prize was established in 1997 to mark the fiftieth anniversary of the Society, and is named after the mathematician, astronomer and philosopher of science Herbert Dingle, a founder member of the BSHS.

-The next Dingle Prize will be awarded in 2019.
-If you would like to be notified when the 2019 call opens please submit your details here.
+If you would like to be notified when the next call opens please submit your details here.

 2017 Dingle Prize